Vanilla Installation

 GNU Health service unit file

-Create the GNU Health Unit file under /usr/lib/systemd/system/gnuhealth.service:
+Create the GNU Health Unit file under /etc/systemd/system/gnuhealth.service:

 [Unit]